wso2-attic/ballerina-integrator/docs/learn/guides/messaging/messaging-with-sqs/README.md

 ### Developing the scenario

-1. First you need to configure parameters in `create_notification_queue.bal` which will create a new queue.
+1. Configure parameters in `create_notification_queue.bal`, which will create a new queue.
+In order to create a queue initialize the `amazonsqs:Client` with configuration parameters and invoke the `createQueue` method of it. `ACCESS_KEY_ID` and `SECRET_ACCESS_KEY` can be obtained from the Amazon account you have created.
+When a queue is created you can find the `ACCOUNT_NUMBER` of the SQS account.

-2. Then you need to configure/develop `notify_fire.bal` which will send periodic fire alerts to the created SQS queue.
+2. Configure/develop `notify_fire.bal`, which will send periodic fire alerts to the created SQS queue.
+Instead of the `while` loop added, add the custom logic to trigger fire alarm.
+Create a client as described in step 1 and invoke `sendMessage` method to send alert message to the SQS queue.

-3. Then you need to configure/develop `listen_to_fire_alarm.bal` which will listen to the above created queue with polling.
+3. Configure/develop `listen_to_fire_alarm.bal`, which will listen to the above created queue with polling. `sleep` method in the `while` loop can be called according to the polling interval.
+Then create the client as described in step 1 and invoke `receiveMessage` method.
+Depending on the `MaxNumberOfMessages` number set in the `attributes` array, maximum number of messages received per invoke will be restricted.
+Each message can be accessed with `receiptHandle` value in the response.
+Once the message is read it can be deleted by invoking the `deleteMessage` method.

-4. Finally you need to configure/develop `listen_to_fire_alarm.bal` which will implement the different workers for each of the above cases and run the system.
+4. Configure/develop `main.bal`, which will implement the different workers for each of the above cases and run the system.
+There the workers can be replaced with the relevant code. `queueCreator` code should be called once to setup the queue.
+Code in the `fireNotifier` can be called from the fire alarm triggering side while `fireListener` should reside in the alarm polling/listening code.

 ## Deployment